 Appraisals are required at several points during the foreclosure process.
-An appraiser may have multiple engagements for the same property during the process.
 If a junior lien holder or underlying fee owner asks the court to set a minimum bid that would protect them from loss in the senior lien foreclosure, the court may require an appraiser to assist in setting the minimum bid price.
-Deficiency judgment action could also create a need for an appraiser to testify.
+Deficiency judgment action could also create a need for an appraiser expert witness to testify in court.

 These cases often require appraising the damage caused by incorrect construction techniques or similar problems.
 These appraisals often require careful analysis of the “cost to cure.”